 By the end of the first year, I think it’s realistic to make somewhere between $250 to $500 a month because you’ve got to remember you’re going to have repeat clients and things.
 I think it’s pretty reasonable, considering.
 And then if you really want to grow into a full business and expand from there, you can.

-Number five is to offer carpet or mattress cleaning.
+How about offering carpet or mattress cleaning?
 Now, this is nice because it’s a repeatable business model.
 You’d have to buy a carpet cleaner—you’d have to have something with which you can actually clean carpets and also something that can clean the mattresses as well is a nice little add-on, but it’s usually part of the same machine.

 You offer your services on Craigslist and Facebook and just basically talk to the people that you know and say, “Hey, I’m doing this.”
 The beauty here is that this is a repeatable thing, especially for carpets.
 People are walking on carpet all the time, carpets are getting dirty, and a lot of people don’t clean their carpets enough.